larryknaebelobsidian/kingdom/Proposition 164. This Kingdom ends the Gentile-domination..md

 >When He comes again, the time selected is also one in which this Gentile dominion shall be manifested in a vast confederation (Prop.
 160, etc.), and when, humanely speaking, the Church shall so experience its persecuting power that no hope for its continuance appears possible.
 >Obs.
 8
+### No christian nation has ever existed among the Gentiles
 >Obs: 9.
 It is a significant fact, fully attested by history, past and present, that no Christian nation has ever existed among the Gentiles.
+### No approval from God on any other government
 >Obs.
 10. The reader will not fail (which we repeat, in order to impress) to observe, that while civil government is ordained by God as something that necessarily proceeds from the nature of man and of society (next Prop.), yet as the forms of it are of man’s ordinance, and subject more or less to depravity, God has nowhere, excepting only the Theocratic form, given His approval to any special one.
+### Administered through righteous and glorified agents
 >Obs.
 11. Turning back to Props.
 131, 154, 159, and others (e. g.
 Prop.
 201,202, 206,etc.) of similar import, it will be seen that a Theocracy embracing a pure Infallibility, administered through righteous and glorified agents, is to possess the rule over the earth.